firemodels/bot/Bundlebot/README.md

 Preliminary notes on building bundles.

-This directory contains scripts for building FDS/Smokeview installation files or bundles bundles for Windows, Linux and OSX (Mac) computers.
+This directory contains scripts for building FDS/Smokeview installation files or bundles for Windows, Linux and OSX (Mac) computers.
 Bundles are built nightly whenever firebot passes and whenever FDS and Smokeview is released.
-Building a bundle consists of three steps: 1. run firebot to generate FDS manuals, 2. run smokebot to generate Smokeview manuals and 3. assemble applications, example files and guides to generate the bundles.
+Building a bundle consists of three steps:
+  1. run firebot to generate FDS manuals,
+  2. run smokebot to generate Smokeview manuals
+  3. assemble applications, example files and guides to generate the bundles.
 These steps are outlined in more detail below.

 ### Bundling Steps